 1. Saucony Men’s Kinvara 5 Running Shoe

 The Kinvara 5 Running Shoe from Saucony touches all the bases when it comes to plantar fasciitis relief.
-It corrects issues with your gait, provides lots of effective cushioning and grabs hold of your foot and doesn’t let go.
-Considering the price they’re one of the great values on the market.
+It corrects issues with your gait, provides lots of cushioning, and grabs hold of your foot and doesn’t let go.
+Considering the price, they’re one of the great values on the market.

 What we like: The Pro-Lock lacing system pulls the shoe in around your foot for a rock-solid hold.
 The designers do a good job disguising the extra padding in the sole.
-But it’s there and it does a good job cushioning your heel.
+But it’s there, and it does an excellent job cushioning your heel.
 The shoe also does a good job providing lateral stability and countering overpronation and supination.

 Flaws: They tend to run a bit small.
 They’re also not the best pair of shoes for running on wet surfaces.